dart-lang/sdk/docs/language/informal/local-inference.md

 Note that the closure of a type schema is a proper type.

-Note that the least closure of a type schema is always a subtype of any type which matches the schema, and the greatest closure of is always a supertype of any type which matches the schema.
+Note that the least closure of a type schema is always a subtype of any type which matches the schema, and the greatest closure is always a supertype of any type which matches the schema.

 ### Type variable elimination (least and greatest closure of a type)